utkarsh2102/utkarsh2102.org/content/posts/foss-in-feb-21.md

 - Got [CVE-2021-27135](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-27135) for [xterm](https://invisible-island.net/xterm/).
 Woah, this is the 3rd one, am I on a roll or what? \o/
 - Co-ordinated with package maintainer (and upstream) of ca-certificates for backporting patch to stretch.
 - Co-ordinated with package maintainer of ca-certificates for backporting patch to stretch.
-- Co-ordinated with package maintainer of screen for fixing vulnerabilites in stretch.
+- Co-ordinated with package maintainer of screen for fixing vulnerabilities in stretch.
 - Attended monthly meeting for Debian LTS.
 - Answered questions (& discussions) on IRC (#debian-lts and #debian-elts).
 - Cross-checked LTS survey results, emailed Ola about the problems found.